Gana Misra

 1. Dual Listing: Have Your Cake and Eat It Too

 Dual listing represents the cautious innovator's approach.
 Your company maintains its NYSE or NASDAQ presence while simultaneously listing on the TXSE.
-This strategy delivers several compelling advantages:
+This strategy delivers several advantages:

 • Enhanced Liquidity: Access to a broader investor base, particularly regional investors who may have preference for local exchanges